 As an individual, the child-bearing woman is Mary.
 Every birth is a moment of wonder, for a new life is fashioned in the hidden womb of creation while the mother does nothing but await her time.
-But this child was especially significant, being the one promised from the beginning and promised again to Abraham (Gal 3:19), David (2 Sam 7:12) and Isaiah (Isa 9:6, 49:1).
-He was not only a son of Adam or ‘like a son of Adam’, his father was God himself (Ps 2).
-Of his kingdom there would be no end (Luke 1:33).
-Therefore the child addressed her not as ‘Mother’ but as ‘Woman’ (John 2:4, 19:26), the archetypal mother.
+But this child is especially significant, being the one promised from the beginning and promised again to Abraham (Gal 3:19), David (2 Sam 7:12) and Isaiah (Isa 9:6, 49:1).
+Therefore the child addressed her not as “Mother” but as “Woman” (John 2:4, 19:26), the archetypal mother.
+He was not only a son of Adam or “like a son of Adam,” his father was God himself (Ps 2), his sex being highlighted because spiritual authority lies with the male, not the female (1 Tim 2:13f, Eph 5:23).
+Of his kingdom there will be no end (Luke 1:33).

 The Messiah would give Israel up until he came a second time.
 Then the daughter of Zion would bring forth many children, brothers of the firstborn.
 The sons of Israel would be raised, and be reunited with the surviving remnant of Judah, one flock.